Francis-Hsu/NeuralStyleTransfer/README.md

 With minor modifications, other CNNs (e.g. NIN, GoogLeNet) can be used as well.
 See [jcjohnson's explanation](https://github.com/jcjohnson/neural-style) and [mattya's implementation](https://github.com/mattya/chainer-gogh/blob/master/models.py).

 ### Usage
-A helper function `generate_image()` was created to help the transfer.
+A helper function `generate_image()` was created to do the transfer.
 Simply call it in `main()` to generate images.
 An example is given below:
 ```
 def main():
-    # set up global gpu flag
+    # set up global flag to run this program on gpu
     use_gpu(True)

     # instantiate a VGG19 model object